+Complaints of retaliation should be directed to the Title IX Coordinator.
 If the Title IX Coordinator is unavailable, including due to a conflict of interest or other disqualifying reason, the report will be directed to another Title IX Coordinator, if the District has designated another individual to serve in that capacity.
-If the District has not designated another Title IX Coordinator, the Superintendent will ensure that another person with the appropriate training and qualifications is appointed to act as the Title IX Coordinator.
+If the District has not designated another Title IX Coordinator, reports of retaliation should be directed to the Superintendent who will ensure that another person with the appropriate training and qualifications is designated to address the Complaint.